Sachia Vickery

 Path to Tennis

-Sachia Vickery reached a career-high International Tennis Federation junior ranking of No. 6 in the world.
-She recorded her first significant result on the junior circuit when she reached the final of the Grade 1 USTA International Spring Championships in 2010 at just 14 years old.
-The following year, she reached the semifinals of the Orange Bowl.
-To start the 2012 season, Vickery picked up her only Grade 1 tournament win at the Copa del Cafe in Costa Rica.
-She concluded her junior career by winning both the singles and doubles titles at the USTA Junior National Championship, which also secured her two wildcards into the singles and doubles main draws at the US Open.
+Vickery reached a career-high ITF junior ranking of No. 6 in the world.
+She recorded her first big result on the junior circuit when she reached the final of the Grade 1 USTA International Spring Championships in 2010 at 14 years old.
+The following year, she reached the semifinals of the Orange Bowl, and to start 2012, she won the Grade 1 Copa del Cafe in Costa Rica.

 Sachia Vickery Career

-In January 2018, Vickery made it to her first WTA Tour semifinal at the Auckland Open, which marked the best result of her career.
-She knocked out defending champion Lauren Davis and former world No. 2 Agnieszka Radwańska before losing to world No. 2 Caroline Wozniacki.
-She followed this performance by qualifying for the main draw of the Indian Wells Open, where she upset world No. 3 Garbiñe Muguruza for the biggest win of her career.
-This victory propelled her to a new career-high ranking of No. 89 in the world.
-Vickery closed out the early-year hardcourt season by reaching her second semifinal, this time at the Monterrey Open.
+At the Auckland Open in January 2018, Vickery reached her first WTA Tour semifinal, knocking out defending champion Lauren Davis and former world No. 2 Agnieszka Radwańska before losing to world No. 2 Caroline Wozniacki.
+She backed up that performance by qualifying for the Indian Wells Open, where she upset world No. 3 Garbiñe Muguruza for the biggest win of her career before losing to eventual champion Naomi Osaka in the third round.
+She closed out the early-year hardcourt season by reaching her second semifinal at the Monterrey Open.

 Sachia Vickery Family